KaliumPuceon/Half-Beat/README.md

 it'll break a lot at the moment.
 When I don't have tests breathing down my neck I might improve this.

+## Testimonials
+"The shittiest form of audio compression" - James Lacey, 2018

+"Have you seen this monstrosity" - hopelesstiptoe, 2018

+"You were doing this at one in the morning.
+Why" - Stefan Schroder, 2018

 ## License
 There's a license in the LICENSE file but tl;dr you can share and modify for any purpose as long as you maintain the copyright, which is ISC.